sg-s/xolotl/docs/how-to/construct-models.md

 ![](../images/construct-hero.png)

 In this page we will learn how to construct neuron and network models in `xolotl` from scratch.
 The first step to constructing any model in `xolotl` is to create a container for everything we create in it.
-In this section (and anywhere else), we will use the variable `x` to hold the `xolotl` object.
+In this section (and everywhere else), we will use the variable `x` to hold the `xolotl` object.

 ```matlab
 % create a xolotl object